-ANTI-AIRCRAFT GUNS
+ANTI-AIRCRAFT ARTILLERY

-AA Guns are an area weapon.
-The AA zone will be defined by the location on the ground of AA sites.
+AAA is an area weapon.
+The AAA zone will be defined by the location on the ground of AAA sites.
 Any aircraft entering the zone is a potential target.
 Roll for each aircraft each move it is in the zone.

-AA Guns have a maximum height range of 2 levels, horizontal range of 4 hexes.

-If the AA Guns are on the same side as the aircraft, roll 1, 2 or 3 for the AA Gun to open fire.
+AAA has a maximum height range of 2 levels, horizontal range of 4 hexes.
+If the AAA is on the same side as the aircraft, roll 1, 2 or 3 for the AA Gun to open fire.

-If the AA guns are hostile to the aircraft, they open fire automatically.
+If the AAA are hostile to the aircraft, they open fire automatically.